brewinski/pop-loader/README.md

 # Pop-Loader

-the chrome extension custom built for my grandad due to a bug present in software he's using at work.
-If you're not sure if you needs this extension, let me save you some time.
+the chrome extension custom built for my grandad due to a bug in software he's using at work.
+If you're not sure if you needs this extension, let me save you some time...
 You don't.

 ## Quick Start